Tony Mack

 At Lamar, Mack was named to the All-Southland Conference Team in 1981 and 1982, won a conference championship in 1981 and threw a no-hitter against McNeese State.
+In 1981, he won a gold medal as a member of the United States national team in the 1981 World Games.

 On the advice of Lamar coach Lou Smith, the California Angels selected Mack in the third round of the 1982 Major League Baseball draft.
 In 1985, in the middle of a pennant race with the Angels low on pitching, Mack was called up to the majors.
 He would appear in just one Major League Baseball game for the Angels on July 27.
 Shortly thereafter, the Angels acquired veteran pitchers John Candelaria and Al Holland and Mack's services were no longer required.
 He was sent back down to the minors but felt he had learned from his brief stint in the majors that he could get Major League hitters out and that he "could play with them."

-In 1981 he won a gold medal as a member of the United States national team in the 1981 World Games.